 The future capital requirements for credit institutions will become significantly tighter in terms of both quality and quantity.
 In addition to the gradual introduction of the new capital ratios by 2019, CRD IV provides for a transitional phase until 2022 for capital instruments that are currently recognised as regulatory Tier 1 capital, but will not meet the future requirements for Common Equity Tier 1 capital (CET 1 capital).
-At Helaba, this concerns silent partner contributions from the Joint Savings Banks Association Hesse-Thuringia amounting to \in 395 m, silent partner contributions from life insurance companies amounting to \in 158 m.
-The conversion at the end of 2011 of the State of Hesse's silent partner contribution of \in 1.92 bn into capital contributions, which meet all the requirements for CET 1 capital in accordance with Basel III/CRD IV, means that Helaba meets all future regulatory capital requirements known at present.
+At Helaba, this concerns silent partner contributions from the Joint Savings Banks Association Hesse-Thuringia amounting to ε 395 m, silent partner contributions from Main Capital Funding amounting to ε 500 m and silent partner contributions from life insurance companies amounting to ε 158 m.
+The conversion at the end of 2011 of the State of Hesse's silent partner contribution of ε 1.92 bn into capital contributions, which meet all the requirements for CET 1 capital in accordance with Basel III/CRD IV, means that Helaba meets all future regulatory capital requirements known at present.
 It is not yet clear to what extent the supervisory authorities in Germany will impose additional capital add-ons on nationally systemically important credit institutions and introduce anti-cyclical capital buffers in the next few years.